pingfu/pingfu.github.io/_posts/2013-12-07-beaglebone-black-driver-problem.markdown

 tags: beagleboard
 ---

-I'll spare you the back story, but in brief installing the USB NIC driver for the beaglebone black is horribly annoying if you are using a UK keyboard layout!
+I'll spare you the back story, but in brief installing the USB NIC driver for the beaglebone black is horribly annoying if you're using a UK keyboard layout.

 `“The current language is not supported by the Device Driver Installation Wizard.”`